ardiehl/emModbus2influx/readme.md

 # emModbus2influx
 ## read modbus RTU/TCP slaves and write to infuxdb (V1 or V2) and/or MQTT

-still work in progress, works but not yet long time tested

 ### Definitions
 - **MeterType** - a definition of the registers,  register types and more of a specific type of modbus slave
 - **Meter** - a definition of a physical modbus RTU or TCP slave based on a MeterType